PTI leaders make their way to Lahore for political power show

-Several PTI leaders moved towards Lahore as the party geared up for their much-awaited power show at Kahna in the provincial capital on Saturday.
+Several PTI leaders moved towards Lahore as the party gears up for its much-awaited power show at Kahna in the provincial capital’s Ring Road area today.

 The stand-off between the PTI and the Punjab government ended late last night, as the former was finally granted permission to hold the rally, subject to compliance with 43 conditions.